superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 From our histograms, we can observe that:

-- cluster -1 has an unusually large number of active users (typically, there are *very* few highly active application users)
+- cluster -1, though predominantly low activity users, has an unusually large number of extremely active users (outliers)
-- cluster 2 and cluster 3 users are quite similar, but low activity
+- cluster 0 is largely medium activity users, with no high activity users
-- cluster 0 has the highest proportion of medium activity users
+- cluster 1 users are moderately active, with relatively few very low and high activity users
-- cluster 1 users are moderately active, with relatively few very high activity users and very few low activity users
+- clusters 2 and 3 are predominately low activity with no high activity users

 To see the distribution of ad_creatives across different clusters, we create a DataFrame that shows each ad_creative's count value within each cluster: